TITLE: Department Director I

 Bachelor’s Degree in an area as specified in the Position Specific Duties and Responsibilities section above.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity.
+Five years of progressively responsible, professional experience related to area of assignment, including four years in a management or leadership capacity.

 KNOWLEDGE AND SKILLS

 - Budgeting principles and practices;

 - Advanced theories and principles related to area of assignment;

 - Applicable local, state and federal laws, codes, rules, and regulations;

 - Policy and procedure development and administration principles and practices;

 - Strategic management principles and practices;